kubernetes/website/content/en/docs/tasks/access-kubernetes-api/configure-aggregation-layer.md

 ### CA Reusage and Conflicts

-It is important to note that the Kubernetes apiserver has **two** client CA options:
+The Kubernetes apiserver has two client CA options:

 * `--client-ca-file`
 * `--requestheader-client-ca-file`